heiwad/emr-spark-consumer-complaints/README.md

 To try the demo

 1. Open AWS Cloud Shell
-2. Git clone the repo
+2. Git clone the repo in Cloud Shell
 3. Run `sh ./launch-cluster.sh` in the Cloud Shell session to set up your environment.
 4. Switch to the EMR Console and create an EMR notebook.
 5. Attach the notebook to `Notebook cluster` and then open Jupyter to start the notebook session.